 When most kids were learning to ride a bike or climb a tree, Paul Burns was making tile.
-Paul made his first tile at age 10.
-In 1986 Paul set out on his own and founded Fireclay Tile.
+Paul made his first tile at age ten and in 1986 Paul set out on his own and founded Fireclay Tile.

-Fireclay invited the Character team to tour their manufacturing facility, and we jumped at the opportunity.
-After a tile-painting class and an award-winning BBQ, we were quick fans.
-You don’t have to spend much time with the team to realize that Fireclay Tile is a very special company run by extraordinary people—who genuinely love what they do.
+Fireclay invited the Character team to tour their manufacturing facility, and after a tile-painting class and an award-winning BBQ, we were quick fans.
+You don’t have to spend much time with the team to realize that Fireclay Tile is a very special company run by extraordinary people who genuinely love what they do.

 Character was engaged to help evolve the Fireclay brand.